 Is Domain Authority a ranking factor?

 There’s no data that Google or other search engines use Domain Authority as a ranking factor.
-Experiments by other companies in the SEO industry such as Ahrefs have indicated the authority of individual pages has a substantially higher correlation with rankings than the DA of a site as a whole.
+Experiments by other companies in the SEO industry such as SEMrush have indicated the authority of individual pages has a substantially higher correlation with rankings than the DA of a site as a whole.

 Google’s Webmaster Trends Analyst, John Mueller, has confirmed that they “don’t have anything like a website authority score.”
 That being said, there’s evidence of Domain Authority influencing rankings indirectly.